 The Alpha 300 lets you change LED colors and toggle lights on/off directly from the handheld.
 No need to touch the collar itself.
 When running different packs of dogs, you can assign each group a different color for instant identification in low light.

-This feature requires TT 25 collars.
-Older TT 15 and T5 collars still pair with the Alpha 300 for tracking and training, but you will not get LED control.
-For a closer look at collar compatibility, see our Garmin Alpha 300 review.
+TT 25 is required.
+Older TT 15 and T5 collars still pair for tracking and training, but no LED control.

 Price and Value